 Boardhawk is an independent website dedicated to community-based commentary and advocacy-focused coverage of public education in Colorado, with a particular focus on Denver Public Schools and its recently reconfigured Board of Education.

 As we enter 2021, Boardhawk is recommitting itself to featuring a variety of voices from the community, many from partner organizations including Transform Education Now, FaithBridge, African Leadership Group, and A+ Colorado.
 We will challenge decisions we believe are not in the best interests of all children, families and everyone with a stake in public education in Denver.
 We will simultaneously celebrate those decisions that are.
 Our commentary and reporting will always be fact-based, and never anchored in the fear or smear tactics that have, sadly, become commonplace.
 Our commentary and reporting will come from distinctive points of view that represent our diverse collective.

 If you would like to submit a piece to Boardhawk for publication, please reach out using the contact form on this site.
 We will review all submissions, and welcome points of view that diverge from ours.
 We cannot, however, guarantee that any piece submitted will be published.

 Alan Gottlieb is Boardhawk’s editor.
 Alan has been a Denver-based journalist for more than 30 years.
 He covered DPS for the Denver Post in the mid-1990s, worked as an education program officer for The Piton Foundation, and co-founded Education News Colorado and Chalkbeat.
 For the past five years, he has worked as a contract writer and communications consultant.

-We’re grateful to individual donors, our principal funder, RootED and our fiscal sponsor, the Colorado League of Charter Schools for helping support our work.
-Neither organization exerts influence over the site’s content.
+We’re grateful to our funders, RootED and the Anschutz Foundation, for their support.
+Funders exert no influence over the site’s content.
 Nor does their support constitute agreement with opinions expressed here.